PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-20-design-inference-cosgrove.md

 Theory sense of randomness.

-Dembski and Ewert's Algorithmic Specified Complexity (ASC) is not the Kolmogorov Complexity but the difference in
+Dembski and Ewert's Algorithmic Specified Complexity (ASC) is not the Kolmogorov Complexity but the difference between the length of the number and its Kolmogorov complexity.
+Thus a number that is much longer than its program has high ASC.
+In such a case the ASC is large abd the Kolmogorov Complexity is small.

+## Dembski and Ewert's argument ##

+Dembski and Ewert

 ## My disagreement with Dembski and Ewert's argument ##